cloudfoundry/bosh-shared-ci/README.md

 ---
 **create-final-release**
-Creates a new final release for `input_repo` and commits the final release artifacts.
+Creates a new final release for `release_repo` and commits the final release artifacts. `release_repo` will be modified and output again for you to push.

 The full `private.yml` file must be passed as the `PRIVATE_YAML` parameter.
 This can be done with a multi line yaml string in your pipeline that interpolates the blobstore secrets from